loulblemo/openai_dataset_creation/README.md

 The default image generation model is currently dalle-2, but I would recommend to use dalle-3 if you have the budget

 ## Running the code

+The entry point for this repo is `generate_dataset.py`

 ## Other